ProLint/prolint2/docs/source/contributing.rst

 * If you're providing a new feature, you must add test cases and documentation.
 * When the code is ready to go, make sure you run the test suite using pytest.
-* When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the **ufcc** devs know that the changes are complete.
+* When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the **prolint2** devs know that the changes are complete.
   The code will not be merged until this box is checked, the continuous integration returns checkmarks, and core developers give "Approved" reviews.